Contact us

 network

 In a recent announcement (February 2016), Twitter has spoken out against the use of their microblogging platform to promote terrorism.
-They report having suspended over 125,000 profiles for threatening or promoting terrorist acts, primarily related to Islamic State, using manual review and proprietary anti-spam technology.
+They reported having suspended over 125,000 profiles for threatening or promoting terrorist acts primarily related to Islamic State.

-Over the course of several terrorism acts that occurred in the past year, Textgain has developed a proof-of-concept that automatically identifies hate speech.
-We have collected a large amount of subversive tweets that promote hate and terrorism.
-In parallel, we have collected non-incendiary tweets from journalists, experts, religious leaders, muslimas, etc., that report on the same topic.
-Using machine learning and text analytics techniques, we then compared both datasets to predict what features (words, word combinations, …) correlate strongly with hate speech.
-For example, out-of-place words such as kafir (infidel, كافر) and dawla (roughly: temporary state, دولة) combined with words such as dog or rage may raise the alarm bell.
+Over the course of several terrorism acts that occurred in the past year, Textgain has developed a proof-of-concept that automatically identifies jihadist content in text and images.
+Using machine learning and text analytics techniques, we compared jihadist content to mainstream content to predict what features (words, word combinations, …) correlate strongly with jihadist propaganda.
+For example, out-of-place words such as kafir (infidel, كافر) combined with words such as dog or rage may raise the alarm bell.

 Press coverage [text analytics]